-- a. the as-built elevation (in relation to NGVD) of the lowest floor (including basement) and include whether or not such structures contain a basement. - b. if the structure has been flood proofed, the as-built elevation (in relation to NGVD) to which the structure was flood proofed. - c. any certification of flood proofing.
+a. the as-built elevation (in relation to mean sea level) of the lowest floor (including basement) and include whether or not such structures contain a basement.

+- b. if the structure has been flood proofed, the as-built elevation (in relation to mean sea level) to which the structure was flood proofed. - c. any certification of flood proofing.